Gwadar: Population

 The population of Gwadar is predominantly Baloch.
-97.5% of the population in Gwadar tehsil speak the Baloch language as the mother tongue.
-Other spoken languages are Sindhi (0.7%), Brahui (0.6%), Urdu (0.2%), Saraiki (0.2%) and Pashto (0.2%).
+96.2% of the population in Gwadar tehsil speak the Baloch language as the mother tongue, followed by Urdu (1.0%), Brahui (0.9%), Lasi (0.9%), Pashto (0.4%) and Saraiki (0.3).

 Administration

 Gwadar serves as the headquarters for both the Gwadar District and Gwadar Tehsil.
 Gwadar Tehsil is administratively subdivided into five union councils.

 On 2 April 2021, Gwadar was granted the title of capital of South Balochistan by the Balochistan government.

 Neighbourhoods

 Gwadar is divided into 5 union councils, which are further subdivided into wards: